Mid-Autumn festival fruit guide

 (dragon fruit)

-Also, after living in Hong Kong for so long, I’ve learned that some fruits have auspicious meanings here, for example, 梨 sounds similar to 利 (profits). 葡萄 has seeds in them.
-Seed is 籽 which sounds similar to 子, and therefore signifies more sons or children.
+Another thing worth mentioning is associated meanings of some fruits.
+This is something I learned in Hong Kong, that some fruits have auspicious meanings, for example, 梨 (pears) sounds similar to 利 (profits). 葡萄 (grapes) has 籽 (seeds), which sounds similar to 子 (son, children), therefore signifying more sons or children to families.
 It’s interesting to know, but I don’t really believe it because using homophonic sounds to explain Chinese can be dangerous.
-For example, 梨 has the exact same sound as 离, which means “to leave, to separate” and that is not auspicious at all in traditional Chinese culture.
+For example, 梨 (pears) has the same sound as 离 (to separate), which is not auspicious at all in Chinese culture.
+Also, 籽 (seeds) has the same sound as 滓 (dregs).
+It would be terrible if eating grapes leads to having dregs in one’s family.
+Who would ever want that!

-I recon that people can find all kinds of different fruits in a nearby grocery store nowadays.
+Most people can easily stop by a nearby grocery store and find all kinds of different fruits there.
+Online shopping is another option.
 Regional differences or seasonal difference are not so obvious as before.
-It is perhaps the best time for everyone to have a fruitful Mid-Autumn festival. 中秋节快乐!
+It is perhaps the best time for everyone to have a fruitful Mid-Autumn festival.

 About the Author